-The empirical analysis is based mainly on two variables: aggregate consumption and the credit spread.
+Our empirical study is based mainly on two variables: aggregate consumption and the credit spread.
 The monthly aggregate consumption data is taken from the NIPA tables, which are available from the Bureau of Economic Analysis.
 Aggregate consumption is measured as the seasonally adjusted real per capita consumption of nondurable goods plus services.
-Monthly consumption data from the post-war period between 1959 and 2012 are obtained.
-Bond credit spread, as measured by the Baa-10-year treasury yield spread, is drawn from Fred Economic Data maintained by the Federal Reserve Bank of St. Louis.
-Similarly, this paper uses monthly spread data covering the period from 1959 to 2012.
+We use monthly consumption data from the post-war period between 1959 and 2012, which, given the monthly frequency, provides the longest range of data available.
+Bond credit spread, as measured by the Baa-10-year treasury yield spread is drawn from Fred Economic Data maintained by the Federal Reserve Bank of St. Louis.
+Again, we use monthly spread data covering the period from 1959 to 2012.

-Table 1 (Appendix) shows the summary statistics and some preliminary diagnostic tests.
+Table 1 shows the summary statistics and some preliminary diagnostic tests.
 The time series mean of the credit spread level is 1.946 percentage points with a variance of 0.693.
-It is positively skewed and leptokurtic; the null that it comes from a normal distribution is rejected.
-Figure 1 (Appendix) shows the time series plot of the credit spread.
-It reached its historical high at 6 percentage points around 2010; before that, its peak was around 4 percentage points, reached several times during its history.
-The augmented-Dickey-Fuller test of null that credit spread is unit-root non-stationary is rejected, which justifies this paper's approach to model it within a VAR framework.
+It is positively skewed and leptokurtic; the null that comes from normal distribution is rejected.
+Figure 1 shows the time series plot of the credit spread.
+It reaches its historical high at 6 percentage points around 2010; before that its peak was around 4 percentage points, reached several times during its history.
+The augmented-Dickey-Fuller test of null that credit spread is unit-root non-stationary is rejected, which justifies our approach to model it within a VAR framework.

-On the other hand, the time series mean of consumption growth is around 0.28 percent, with a variance of 0.134.
+On the other hand, the time series mean of consumption growth is around 0.28 percent, with variance of 0.134.
 Similar to the credit spread series, the consumption growth distribution is positively skewed and leptokurtic, and the normality test of a normal null is rejected.
-Figure 2 (Appendix) shows the time series plot of consumption growth.
+Figure 2 shows the time series plot of consumption growth.
 Its mean reverting feature is revealed on the graph, and that is further substantiated by the augmented-Dickey-Fuller test.